Pretty Lace Butterfly Craft to Make with Preschoolers

 Butterflies flutter through gardens in spring and summer, but they are fun to make as crafts any time of year!
 This pretty butterfly is made with just two materials and can be used as a finger puppet, a table decoration, or even a bracelet!

 This post contains affiliate links.

-Butterflies are perfect for a nature study unit, like this one from Carrots are Orange.
+Explore butterflies in a nature study unit, like this one from Carrots are Orange.
 You can also observe the life cycle, from Buggy and Buddy, explore habitats, including a feeder from Reading Confetti, and even raise butterflies in the classroom as illustrated at Pre-K Pages blog.

 Butterfly crafts are a great way to add creativity and hands-on exploration to your study of butterflies.

 This pretty lace butterfly needs only two materials to get started.
 There's also lots of opportunity in this activity to be creative with your butterfly.

 1. Wide lace trim: Cut out a section of the pattern that will become your butterfly.

 2. Chenille stem: Use any color and any thickness of stem, one for each butterfly.

 Step 1: Bend the chenille stem in half and place around the butterfly cutout, leaving more length toward the bend.